 Oriental Cockroach: Facts, Identification & Control

-Also known as black beetles or water bugs, Oriental cockroaches are common in New England and other regions of the Northern United States.
+Also known as black beetles or water bugs, Oriental cockroaches are common in the Northern United States.
 The Oriental cockroach, scientifically classified as Blatta orientalis, is an immigrant species thought to have originated in Northern or Sub-Saharan Africa.
-Despite their warm-weather origins, Oriental cockroaches survive in colder areas like New England due to their ability to overwinter outdoors and withstand freezing temperatures.
+Despite their warm-weather origins, Oriental cockroaches survive in colder areas due to their ability to overwinter outdoors and withstand freezing temperatures.
 Oriental cockroaches also infest home, creating problems ranging from unpleasant nuisances/odors to serious health complications.

 What do Oriental cockroaches look like?

 Oriental cockroaches are sometimes called black beetle cockroaches due to their shiny black bodies.
 A typical Oriental cockroaches are roughly an inch in length and are the second largest common cockroach (American cockroach is larger).
 Like all species of cockroaches common to the region, the Oriental variety boasts six spiny legs and a pair of long, slender antennae.
 The sex of Oriental cockroaches determines whether the insects have wings; males feature a short pair of wings covering most of the abdomen, while females remain wingless.
 Despite having wings, male specimens are not known to fly.

 The water bug, the other common name for Oriental cockroaches, comes from the tendency of the insects to enter homes and buildings through drains and pipes.
 Once inside, Oriental cockroaches typically occupy damp, dark areas such as basements and crawl spaces.
 The insects rarely venture to the upper levels of buildings with multiple floors.
 Highly adaptable, Oriental cockroaches can also live outdoors in places like cisterns, dumpsters, sewers, and piles of firewood, leaves, or mulch. p>